diwakar-thakur/VidesGamesSales_Analysis/README.md

 - Run the analysis scripts: python analysis_script.py

 ## Dataset
-The dataset includes video game sales data categorized by:
+The dataset used in this project is sourced from Kaggle and can be found at Video Game Sales.
+This dataset contains historical sales data of video games from the 1980s to 2020.
+It includes detailed information across various dimensions such as :

 - Regions: North America, Europe, Japan, and Other regions.
 - Genres: Various game genres such as Action, Adventure, RPG, Sports, etc.